nifemi2005/Assignments/README.md

 # Week 4 task

-This is a Flexbox task and a Grid layout task
+This is a Flexbox task and a Grid layout task given in the week 4 of Zuri Training.
 ## FAQ

 - What are the requirements for the  Flexbox project